yulrizka/yulrizka.github.com/content/en/why-for-range-behave-differently-depending-on-the-size-of-the-element.md

 4. Iteratively optimize the IR with [multiple pass](https://github.com/golang/go/blob/go1.14.1/src/cmd/compile/internal/ssa/compile.go#L398-L451)

 <br/>
-Fortunately GO provides amazing tool to provide visibility into the optimization process.
+Fortunately GO provides amazing tool that helps us getting more insight into the optimization process.
 We can generate the SSA output for each stage of transformation with:

 ```bash